 Making your business processes accessible to people with disabilities is not only about serving your customers, but also about the law.
 The priority should be to make your business process compliant to accessibility standards and create equal access to people with disabilities irrespective of being in education, health, legal, employment, entertainment or transportation sector.
 Accessibility supports social inclusion and creates a level playing field for people with disabilities.

-Our specialized accessibility testing team at BarrierBreak not only ensures your business is transitioned smoothly into accessibility but also makes sure all your digital products and services meet the accessibility standards and guidelines such as WCAG, Section 508, ADA.
+Our specialized accessibility consultancy and accessibility testing team at BarrierBreak not only ensures your business is transitioned smoothly into accessibility but also makes sure all your digital products and services meet the accessibility standards and guidelines such as WCAG, Section 508, ADA.

 Nitty-Gritty of Accessibility

 To achieve accessibility, build accessibility into your business development process right from the start.
 Demonstrate how products do not meet accessibility standards and provide useful, actionable and achievable guidelines for ways to seize opportunities, such as new ways to involve the customer base of people with disabilities in the development and design process to solve the problem.